 Get a floor or wall anchor

 Keeping your garage door locked may not always be enough to deter theft.
-So the next piece that adds to the security to your motorcycle is a floor or wall anchor.
-Mounting a sturdy anchor is easy for the regular DIYers.
+So the next piece that adds to the security of your motorcycle is a floor or wall anchor.
+Mounting a sturdy anchor is easy for regular DIYers.
 If you're not a DIYer, get the professionals to do this for you.
 This nifty and simple device allows you to fit a chain and padlock around it and your motorcycle.